 e) Resolution 73 (Rev. Dubai, 2012) of WTSA, on ICTs and climate change and, in particular, recognizing g) thereof concerning energy-efficient working methods;

-f) Resolution 5 (Rev. Dubai, 2014) of WTDC, on enhancing participation by developing countries1 in the activities of the Union, in particular, instructs 4 thereof to continue promoting remote participation and meetings and EWM so as to encourage and facilitate participation in the work of the ITU Telecommunication Development Sector (ITU-D);
+f) Resolution 5 (Rev. Buenos Aires, 2017) of WTDC, on enhancing participation by developing countries1 in the activities of the Union, in particular, further instructs the Director of the Telecommunication Development Bureau 5 thereof to continue promoting remote participation and meetings and EWM so as to encourage and facilitate participation in the work of the ITU Telecommunication Development Sector (ITU-D);

-g) Resolution 66 (Rev. Dubai, 2014) of WTDC, on ICT and climate change, in particular the instruction to the Telecommunication Development Advisory Group (TDAG) to consider possible changes in working methods to meet the objectives of the EWM initiatives;
+g) Resolution 66 (Rev. Buenos Aires, 2017) of WTDC, on ICT and climate change, in particular, instructs the Telecommunication Development Advisory Group thereof to consider possible changes in working methods, such as extending the use of electronic means, virtual conferencing, teleworking, etc., to meet the objectives of the EWM initiatives;

 h) Resolution 81 (Dubai, 2014) of WTDC, on further development of EWM for the work of ITU-D, which identifies the role of the Telecommunication Development Bureau in providing support to EWM and the benefits to the ITU membership;